rancher/docs/content/rancher/v2.x/en/backups/restorations/single-node-restoration/_index.md

     >**Warning!** This command deletes all current state data from your Rancher Server container.
 Any changes saved after your backup tarball was created will be lost.

 1. Restart your Rancher Server container.
-It will restart using your backup tarball.
+It will restart using your backup data.

     ```
     docker start <RANCHER_CONTAINER_NAME>